-Looking for a new hosting service to host your WordPress website?
-If so, Rocket.net is an extremely worth trying.
+Rocket.net is worth trying WordPress hosting service.
 The service costs only $1 for the first month so that you can use it without any risk.
-Rocket.net itself is a relatively new managed WordPress hosting service.
-It was founded in 2020 by Ben Gabler.
+The hosting service is a relatively new, founded in 2020 by Ben Gabler.

 Just like other managed WordPress hosting services on the same segment, Rocket.net is also bundled with handy features like scheduled backups, free SSL, streamlined custom control panel, and so on.
 Read on to learn more about the hosting service.